 Early Education Grant (Funding)

-- Funding is provided by the Government through the Early Education Grant entitling all 3 and 4-year-olds in England to 570 hours of free early education / childcare a year.
+- Funding is provided by the Government through the 'Free Early Education Entitlement' (FEEE) entitling all 3 and 4-year-olds in England to 570 hours of free early education / childcare a year.

 - At Plume Avenue Nursery, children are entitled to 15 hours worth of funding per week (up to 38wks/year).